jim-steerforth/cli-linux/pages/07.virtual-hosts/moode-on-virtual-host/default.md

 </p>

-Change the ownership of the folder to the web user www-data and the permissions to 755
+<p>Change the ownership of the folder to the web user www-data and the permissions to 755</p>

 <p style="font-family:Courier; color:white; background-color:black;">
 sudo chown -R www-data:www-data /var/www/moodle<br>